 Packing Tips for Moving to an Independent Living Community

-A few packing tips from Real Simple if professional packers are not used:
+A few packing tips if professional packers are not used:

 - Put heavier items in the bottoms of boxes.
 And don’t leave empty spaces.
 Fill in gaps with towels or clothes.